 Make sure they are both in the same resolution (72 dpi for the web) and color-space (RGB in this case).
 Open both these documents in Photoshop.

 We will want to combine both images into 1 document.
-Now select the move tool “V” key.
+Choose the Move tool from the left toolbox: “V” key.